yodaos-project/yodaos/README.md

 $ brew install gnu-tar gnu-getopt findutils m4
 ```

+> Linux source tree requires a case-sensitive file system, make sure your workspace is APFS (case-sensitive) before you start.

 The openwrt [check gnu-getopt version](./openwrt/include/prereq-build.mk) via the `gnugetopt` command name, so the following link is also required:

 ```sh